York, Newcastle and Berwick Railway: Services

 Early railway steam locomotives had no brakes, although some tenders were fitted with them, and there were no weatherboards, the driver and firemen wearing moleskin suits for protection.
 The YN&BR absorbed the locomotives of the earlier companies and established a locomotive works at Gateshead; those of the Brandling Junction, Newcastle and North Shields and Great North of England railways had six wheels, with two, four or six driven.
 Purpose-built railway carriages began to be used from 1834, replacing the stage coaches that had been converted for railway use.
 Luggage and sometimes the guard travelled on the carriage roof; a passenger travelling third class suffered serious injuries after falling from the roof on the Stockton and Darlington Railway in 1840.
 Carriages were lit by oil lamps, smoking was banned by all the early railways (Note: Smoking was universally permitted in designated compartments after the Regulation of Railways Act 1868 required such accommodation to be provided.) and third class and many second class compartments had no upholstery.
 Mixed trains, passenger carriages coupled together with mineral and goods wagons, were common; coal was carried in chaldron wagons (Note: These wagons were designed to carry a Newcastle chaldron (pronounced chalder in Newcastle) of coal, about 53 long cwt.
 This differed from the London chaldron, which was 36 bushels or 25+1/2 long cwt.) and goods on low-sided trucks.

 When the Great North of England Railway opened in 1841, the fastest train between York and Darlington was the London Mail.
 Connecting at York with a service that had travelled overnight from London, this travelled the 44 mi to Darlington in 2 hours 5 minutes, an average speed of 21 mph.
 By 1854, when the North Eastern Railway was formed, express trains were travelling between York and Berwick at about 40 mph.

 A system of red and white flags on poles was used to signal to engine drivers where the Brandling and Stanhope & Tyne railways crossed at Brockley Whins; a white flag meant a Brandling Junction train could proceed and a red was hoisted for a Stanhope and Tyne train.
 Lamps with coloured light were used at night.
 Discs were connected to the points at the ends of the Newcastle and North Shields Railway line to show drivers their position.
 Originally paper tickets were written out by the clerk in a time-consuming process, so some railways, such as the Brandling Junction Railway, closed the station doors five minutes before trains were due to depart.
 With such as system it was difficult to keep accurate records, and Thomas Edmondson, a Newcastle and Carlisle Railway station master printed numbered card tickets, which were dated by a press first used in 1837.
 The GNER issued such tickets from 1841.
-The electric telegraph was installed in 1846–47 on the York & Newcastle and Newcastle & Berwick railways.
+The electric telegraph was installed in 1846–47 on the York and Newcastle and the Newcastle and Berwick railways.